tascapeter514/bookchatapp/README.md

 With Bookchat, users can:

  + Discover books across a variety of genres

-    -Discover books across a variety of genres

-    -Create and join bookshelves and bookclubs
+ + Create and join bookshelves and bookclubs

-    -Add books to personal or shared spaces
+ + Add books to personal or shared spaces

-    -Collaborate with club members using polls to choose the next read
+ + Collaborate with club members using polls to choose the next read

-    -Invite others to participate in ongoing discussions
+ + Invite others to participate in ongoing discussions

 Future features will include:

-    A smart bookclub recommendation algorithm
+  + A smart bookclub recommendation algorithm

-    Event scheduling
+  + Event scheduling

-    Integration with Zoom and Google Meet
+  + Integration with Zoom and Google Meet

 📚 For more details on how to get started, head to the [Documentation](#documentation).
 Happy reading!